Skip to Content

 Honestly, nothing beats fresh apple chunks in a light, doughy cinnamon sugar ball, deep fried and glazed.

-And if deep frying is new to you or you’ve had bad experiences before, keeping reading.
-Below I give you tips and utensil suggestions for making this recipe an enjoyable experience.
+And if deep frying is new to you or you've had bad experiences before, keeping reading.

-Ingredients needed
+Ingredients notes

 For the Fritters: